caleblopez96/Instagram-Like-Automation/README.md

 Simple Instagram like bot.
 works by manipulating the DOM

-// this program works by visiting instagram
-// searching a hashtag of your choice
-// and clicking on the first 'most recent' photo
+ in order for this program to work, you need to visit instagram. search a hashtag of your choice, and click on the first 'most recent' photo.

-// use dev tools to inspect the pulled up photo
-// paste the code into the console
+ use dev tools to inspect the pulled up photo. paste the code into the console. run it.
-// run it

 // if the pulled up photo has a heart, it will click it
 // after, it will look for the arrow and click it